 Hajime continued pensively watching the object of their discussion.
 “Now that we know it’s a ghost,” he finally said, “we need to find some way to communicate with it.
 But the shade energy is probably going to get in the way.”

 “How can someone be a ghost and a shade?”
-Sano wondered.
-He was clearly about to elaborate on his confusion, but evidently couldn’t quite articulate it and decided not to try.
+Sano was clearly about to elaborate on his confusion, but evidently couldn’t quite articulate it and decided not to try.

-Hajime understood what was bothering him, though: shades were just leftover strong emotion combined with the energy of death, and, since they were created at the moment of death, were limited to a finite amount.
-Once that moment of death was over with, there was no more of that death force to create a shade out of an emotion… so even if the ghost was angry, how was that anger continually translating into a shade?
+Hajime understood him, though: shades were merely leftover strong emotion combined with the energy of death, and, since they were created at the moment of death, were limited to a finite amount.
+Once that moment of death had ended, no more death force remained to create a shade out of an emotion… so even if the ghost was angry, how did that anger continually translate into a shade?
 Or did the very presence of a ghost generate an ongoing death energy?

-But, then, with so little information documented about ghosts, this was only one of a thousand questions that might be answered if they could just talk to the thing.
+But with so little information documented about ghosts, this made only one of a thousand questions that might be answered if they could just talk to the thing.

 Hajime was primarily only familiar with the basic techniques of communication magic: enough to keep his own thoughts in check, access the open surface level of others’, and so on.
-Though he’d picked up a minor skill or two here and there, he had never bothered with distance telepathy or brainwashing or skimming power from memories or the like, mostly because he’d never been interested enough in what went on in other people’s heads.
-He wasn’t sure to what extent any level of talent or practice in communication was going to help with the undead, and necromancy was a skill he’d never had occasion to develop.
+Though he’d picked up a minor skill or two here and there, he’d never bothered with distance telepathy or brainwashing or skimming power from memories or the like, mostly because he’d never been interested enough in what went on in other people’s heads.
+He wasn’t sure to what extent any level of talent or practice in communication would help with the undead, and necromancy was a skill he’d never had occasion to develop.
 But he might as well make the attempt.

 Resuming his seat on the sofa, he focused on the ghost even more pointedly than before, working to order his thoughts into a direct channel toward it.
-Unfortunately, he could not even begin to sense a mind in there, nor any thoughts at all analogous with his own.
-Whether this was because the shade energy was blocking him, or because his powers of communication simply didn’t work on a ghost, he couldn’t tell.
+Unfortunately, he couldn’t even begin to sense a mind in there, nor any thoughts at all analogous with his own.
+Whether this was due to the shade energy blocking him, or because his powers of communication simply didn’t work on a ghost, he couldn’t tell.
 So he resorted to the next best thing, or at least the only thing he could think to try next, which was his line of sight: he simply directed his outgoing message at the figure on a physical basis.

-Beside him, Sano was shifting restlessly, clearly aware that Hajime was up to something but restraining himself (for the moment) from demanding to know what.
+Beside him, Sano shifted restlessly, clearly aware Hajime was up to something but restraining himself (for the moment) from demanding to know what.
 At Hajime’s outgoing thought (merely a greeting and the idea that he wanted to communicate), he stiffened a little; the cats also reacted, looking over at their human somewhat accusingly.
 Misao wondered what he was trying to do, Tokio remarked that she didn’t think anything was likely to reach the ghost, and Sano demanded, “What was that?”
-The ghost, however, as Tokio had predicted, did not even seem to receive the thought, let alone respond.
+The ghost, however, as Tokio had predicted, didn’t even seem to receive the thought, let alone respond.

 “I’m trying to get through to him,” Hajime explained, frowning.
-Communicative magic probably wasn’t going to work, which meant they would have to do the séance thing, and he didn’t think he had any candles.
+Communicative magic probably wouldn’t work, which meant they might have to do the séance thing, and he didn’t think he had any candles.

 “Maybe if you got up close…” Sano suggested.

 Hajime nodded and rose from the sofa once more.
-He didn’t approach the ghost again just yet, but instead went into the kitchen to retrieve the sword he’d set down on the counter when they’d entered the house.
-He didn’t plan on getting any nearer to that thing than he had to until at least some of the angry shade was gone.
+He didn’t approach the ghost again quite yet, but instead went into the kitchen to retrieve the sword he’d set down on the counter when they’d entered the house.
+He didn’t plan on getting any nearer to that thing than he had to until after dealing with at least some of the angry shade.

-Sano didn’t comment when Hajime returned, nor did he have anything to say as the exorcist drew the sword and advanced on the ghost — but Hajime got an impression from him that he doubted this was going to work any better than it had before.
+Sano made no comment when Hajime returned, nor did he have anything to say as the exorcist drew the sword and advanced on the ghost — but Hajime got an impression from him that he doubted this would work any better than it had before.
 Hajime rather thought so too, but it had to be attempted.